olletidblom/WoodMusic-MS-1/README.md

 - Git
 - GitHub
 - Gitpod
-- Tinypng
-- Paint<span>.</span>NET
 - Balsamiq
 - Google Fonts
-- Adobe Color
 - Font Awsome
 - Favicon<span>.</span>io

 ## Features
-The page consists of five pages and fourteen features
+The page consists of four pages, two subpages and fourteen features

 ### Logo and Navigation Bar
-- Featured on all five pages
+- Featured on all pages
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Menu page, Gallery and Contact us page
+- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Roster page and Contact page
-- It allows users to easily navigate the page
+- It allows users to easily navigate the website
 - The link for the page the user is currently on is highlighted

 ![Logo and navbar](docs/features/feature-logo-and-navbar.jpg)